tibonihoo/yapsy/package/README.txt

   - Marc Brooks (mbrooks-public)

-Contributions are welcome as pull requests, patches or tickets on the forge (https://sourceforge.net/projects/yapsy/) or on github (https://github.com/tibonihoo/yapsy).
+Contributions are welcome as pull requests, patches or tickets on github (https://github.com/tibonihoo/yapsy).